This page continues from part two here: How to figure out how many calories you are eating.

 Some people would gain weight on the government’s suggested calories, and others would lose weight.
 It’s best to ignore it completely and find out your own maintenance.
 To lose weight, you’ll need to eat less than this amount.

 There are several formulas and online calculators that can get your pretty close to your maintenance calories.
 You’ll probably need to eat these calories for a while, tracking accurately, and adjust up or down depending on what happens to your weight.
 If you’re losing it too fast, bring the calories up slightly.
 If you’re not losing weight, bring them down.

 Find your TDEE using a calculator online – e.g. this one, or Google “tdee calculator”.
 Try a few different ones.
 Make sure you take your TDEE, not your BMR (basal metabolic rate).
-If you want my experienced opinion, I will give you a starting number if you give me some information about you.

 Once again, don’t rely on any numbers given to you by our fitness tracker/wearable!